 It should also be noted that severe allergic reactions such as anaphylactic shock is possible if you are already

 Anaphylactic shock can cause death so if you have any reservations at

 all, and just to be safe, please consult with your doctor before beginning any new supplement regime.

-In the US, a lot of our pollen is not from local bee hives but is imported.
-In order to obtain the healthiest
+In the US, a lot of our honeybread comes from local hives but is imported.
+In order to obtain the

 Facilities that are GMP registered comply with the most rigid standards so as to minimize the possibility of

 These are the same standards pharmaceutical companies in the United States are required to operate under as

 Ideally, make sure the bread benefit or product rather does not contain any fillers or additives such as

 sucrose (sugar), starch, gluten, silica (sand) or any other artificial colors, dyes, or flavors.